Family: Betulaceae

 MoisturePrefers moist to average growing conditions.
 In dry conditions the plant becomes stressed and this lowers it's resistance to the problems associated with Birch.

-TemperatureBetter resistant when grown in it's northern region as compared to the hot, dry south.
+TemperatureBetter resistant when grown in its northern region compared to the hot, dry south.

-Leavessimple, alternate, glossy dark green, yellow in the fall and doubly serrated.
+LeavesSimple, alternate, glossy dark green, and doubly serrated.

 PropagationThe most resistant plants must be clones of the original plant.
-Seed grown plants lack much of the desired resistance.
+Seed-grown plants may lose of the desired resistance.

 Cultivar OriginThe original seed was collected by John L. Creech in 1951 in Japan.
-Seeds were grown and one was selected by Dr. Hasselkus of the University of Wisconsin as the best form and resistance to Bronze Birch Borer.
-The original tree is still living at the University's Arboretum (as of 2015)
+Seeds were grown, and one was chosen by Dr. Hasselkus of the University of Wisconsin as the best form with resistance to the Bronze Birch Borer.
+The original tree is still alive at the university's arboretum (as of 2015).
+Whitespire was originally classified as a cultivar of Betula platyphylla var. japonica when introduced to the market in 1983, but that name was later changed when it was confirmed that 'Whitespire' is actually a gray birch, Betula populifolia.

-Notes & Reference#93-North American Landscape Trees (Arthur Lee Jacobson)
+Notes & Reference#93-North American Landscape Trees (Arthur Lee Jacobson), #144-Missouri Botanical Gardens website (www.missouribotanicalgarden.org), #154-Dirr's Encyclopedia of Trees and Shrubs (Michael Dirr)

 Cart Image